National Guard (Suwayda): Founding groups

 The National Guard has been described as a merger of the involved groups.

 According to Enab Baladi, other groups that later joined include "Men of Dignity, (Note: The Men of Dignity Movement "initially declined to join the new military formation".
 Later however, they "issued a statement welcoming the announcement of local factions uniting under an "organized military body", describing it as a necessary step at a time when the Druze community is defending its existence "against covetous invaders".) the Unitarian Popular Resistance, Southern Shield Forces, Mountain Shield Forces, Lions of the Mountain Forces, Shield of Tawhid, Sahwat al-Khedr Shield, Mimas and Tal al-Lawz, Men of al-Lajat and Men of al-Kafr", while the 164th Brigade joined on 24 August.

-The Suwayda Military Council announced on 27 August that it was committed to joining the National Guard.
+The Suwayda Military Council later joined.

 In October 2025, the Institute for the Study of War reported that several Druze factions in Suwayda Governorate continued to join under the banner of the National Guard.

-Military

-Conventional weapons

-A video published on 7 September 2025 published by the group shows over a dozen operational vehicles, many of which were mounted with weaponry and filled with combatants.
-Most firearms so far included seem to be Iranian-produced.
-At least one AM-50 "Sayyad" anti-materiel sniper rifle was included, whose Sayyad variant was widely exported and proliferated after 2008 and continues to be commonly used by Syrian rebel groups.
-This was due to their modification potential and in case of being properly maintained, their potential to outrange assault rifles.
-Studies of weaponry sold in these regions, however, shows poor maintenance.
-There were multiple ZU-23-2 autocannons, all of which were mounted to flatbed trucks, a weapon and mounting which is common for rebel groups and a mainstay of Syrian Civil War weaponry.
-Numerous KPV heavy machine guns were seen, also mounted to trucks.
-They are also common in Syria, and are similar to the ZU-23-2.
-A number of DShKM Type 54 variant heavy machine guns were in the National Guard's arsenal, again mounted to trucks.